andrew/ultimate-awesome/README.md

 - [awesome-acg-machine-learning](https://github.com/dimpurr/awesome-acg-machine-learning) - A curated list of awesome machine learning resources related to anime, manga and so on.
 - [awesome-dot](https://github.com/haquefardeen/awesome-dot) - Central Library of Polkadot ecosystem.
 - [awesome-blockchain](https://github.com/hitripod/awesome-blockchain) - Curated list of blockchain, Awesome Awesomeness.
+- [awesome-sound](https://github.com/hwclass/awesome-sound) - A curated list of delightful sound packages and resources.
 - [awesome-neurips-2023](https://github.com/jacobmarks/awesome-neurips-2023) - Conference schedule, top papers, and analysis of the data for NeurIPS 2023!.
 - [awesome-fake-audio-detection](https://github.com/john852517791/awesome-fake-audio-detection) - A list of tools, papers and code related to Fake Audio Detection.
 - [awesome-cabal](https://github.com/kowainik/awesome-cabal) - 💫 A curated list of awesome resources for the Haskell Cabal build tool.